Skip to main content

 ;; ==> (1 2 3 4 5 6 7 8 9 10)

 The first continuation creates an early exit, like in the previous example.
-But the second call/cc use identity function (it return continuation).
+But the second call/cc use identity function (it returns continuation).
 Which means that the continuation is saved in a loop variable.
 And each time it's called with loop as an argument, it's again assigned that continuation to loop variable.
 This is required for the next loop.

 Generators